About us

 (Vice President)

-Travis Phillips (Vice President)
+Travis Phillips (President)

 He is a Teller County Youth Achievement winner, President of the Cripple Creek/Victor Youth in Community Services Club, and founder of the High School Hockey Club.
 He is instrumental in working with youth in S. Teller County and is a business owner in Southern Teller County specializing in historical restoration and work for underprivileged residents.